 Williamson Museum & Courthouse

 Learn about the history of Georgetown and Williamson County at the Williamson Museum which is right on the Square.
-While you’re you can also ask the folks at the museum for a tour of the Williamson County Courthouse, where Dan Moody famously tried members of the KKK for a hate crime and won in the 1920s.
+While you’re you can also ask the folks at the museum for a tour of the Williamson County Courthouse, where Dan Moody famously tried members of the KKK for hate crimes and won in the 1920s.

 This restaurant has closed since we filmed our episode.